Skin Care Tips

 Eat Less Sugar

-Increased sugar in the body can lead to higher pH levels or fuel yeast growth.
+Similarly, increased sugar in the body can lead to higher pH levels and fuel yeast growth.
 Avoid or limit excess sugar in foods and drinks.
+You can still treat yourself, but try to do it occasionally.